 Ingredients

-Step 5: Use a rice paddle to scoop the rice out of the pot and transfer to a platter, then serve.
+- Use a rice paddle to scoop the rice out of the pot and transfer it to a serving platter.

 Looking for some awesome curries to serve cumin rice with?
 Here are a few of my favorite curries and lentils: